moiseevigor/moiseevigor.github.io/_posts/2015-05-18-apache2-ah01630-client-denied-by-server-configuration.markdown

 </VirtualHost>
 {% endhighlight %}

-the part to substitute is
+the modification is introduced the the part

 {% highlight bash %}
 Order allow,deny
 Allow from all
 {% endhighlight %}

-on the following
+the new way of describing the access permitions is reduced to one line

 {% highlight bash %}
 Require all granted